 There are numerous areas of a property that damaging winds can affect, and oftentimes they are not easy to spot.
 Some of the common areas to check for after a strong storm can include:

 Roof & Chimney

 Siding or Exterior Paint

 Trees & Landscaping

 Why should I contact an insurance claim lawyer?

 Often many property owners find they have little trouble filing an insurance claim for their damages.
 Other times - usually when the stakes are much higher – there is a greater chance for dispute.
-You should consider contacting an attorney for help when:
+You should consider contacting a wind damage attorney for help when: